Helicopter Accident Attorneys Who Fights for Just Compensation

 The convenience and adaptability of helicopters partially accounts for their commonplace use in both private and public capacities.
 Helicopters are used for a variety of applications including corporate travel, tourist sightseeing, medical transport, and even some logging operations.
 The complex design of helicopters provides for their utility, but it also creates dangers unique to their operation.
 In the event of power loss to a helicopter’s rotor, the aircraft’s design will allow for auto-rotation but only for a short time.
 Moreover, any malfunction with vital components, such as the main rotor, can result in helicopter accidents.
-These malfunctions lead to helicopter lawsuits and the involvement of an attorney who understands aviation accidents.
+These malfunctions lead to helicopter lawsuits and the involvement of an attorney who understands aviation accidents and incidents.

 According to the National Transportation Safety Board (NTSB), the first occurrence of an accident often happens when helicopters are engaged in maneuvers that are unique to their capabilities, such as hovering or carrying external loads.
 As the aviation accident attorney develops the helicopter lawsuit, the determination of the first occurrence in an accident is considered in how and why the accident began.
 The finding of the first occurrence in the chain of events is central to determining and distinguishing between the causes of, and factors contributing to, a helicopter accident.